Dandenong Ranges Tourist Track – Sassafras to Emerald – 15 km one way.

 - From the steps, it is a 1.9 km walk uphill and along both unsealed and sealed roads to Emerald.
-Emerald Park Lake is a further 1.5 kms for anyone wishing to extend the walk.
+Emerald Park Lake is a further 1.5 km for anyone wishing to extend the walk.

 Sassafras to Beagley’s Bridge Picnic Ground – 1 Hour approx. one way

 Heading down steps from the car park, take the track to the right when reaching a t-junction.
-This is the only part of this section to include steps, the rest of the walk meanders through forest, over a footbridge and then crosses a road called ‘The Crescent‘ to begin again on the other side.
+This is the only part of this section to include steps, the rest of the walk meanders through the forest, over a footbridge and then crosses a road called ‘The Crescent‘ to begin again on the other side.